Modern Air Transport: The early years

+Modern Air's charter flights on behalf of Gulf American Land into Miami eventually accounted for 25% of the airline's total business.

+Five ex-Capital Airlines Lockheed L-049 Constellation piston airliners were bought in 1961 to replace the C-46s.
+These joined the fleet during summer 1962.
+Only two of these entered actual airline service; the remaining three were used for spares.

+The grant of an interim certificate by the CAB in October 1962 to operate domestic military contract flights, intrastate and overseas charters from 1 April 1963 was followed by further fleet expansion, including the temporary lease of a pair of Lockheed L-1049 Super Constellations and the purchase of an L-749A in 1964.

+The acquisition of five Douglas DC-7Cs in April/May 1965 resulted in retirement of the Constellation fleet due to the former's superior range.
+The same year also saw the acquisition of five DC-3s from Gulf American Airlines (for whom they continued to fly).

 On 30 May 1966, the CAB authorised Modern Air to operate charter flights from the US to Canada and Mexico.

 Further fleet expansion ensued in August 1966 with the acquisition of five Martin 2-0-2s from TWA and Allegheny Airlines, respectively.
 Also in 1966, the CAB broadened Modern's civilian and military charter authority, including granting the airline permission for limited scheduled air services.
 This enabled it to temporarily replace scheduled air services normally provided by major US certified route carriers during labour disputes resulting in strike action at the certified carriers and to obtain temporary CAB authority for scheduled flights from New York and Washington, D.C. to Miami.

 Total revenues and profits for 1966 exceeded $4 million and $30,000, respectively.